-Sorceress – aka Temptress – is a 1994 American erotic fantasy horror film directed by Jim Wynorski from a screenplay by Mark Thomas McGee (Equinox; Sorority House Massacre II; Witch Academy).
+Sorceress – aka Temptress – is a 1994 American horror feature film directed by Jim Wynorski from a screenplay written by Mark Thomas McGee (Equinox; Sorority House Massacre II; Witch Academy).
 It was produced by Fred Olen Ray and photographed by veteran Gary Graver.

 It should not be confused with Sorceress (1982) which Wynorski came up with for Roger Corman’s New World company or Temptress (1995) directed by Lawrence Lanoff.

 In the US, Synapse Films has released the film on Blu-ray and DVD, featuring an 2K transfer of the uncut version, with erotic footage deleted from the original release.
 The 1.78:1 transfer is accompanied by two audio commentaries: One by Jim Wynorski alone and one in which he is joined by special guest Tom Savini.

 Larry Barnes (Poindexter) is on the fast track to a partnership in a prestigious law firm, and his attractive witch wife Erica (Strain) will do anything to keep her husband happy.
 But Erica makes a fatal mistake when she tries to kill Larry’s main competition for the partnership, Howard Reynolds (Albert).

 With Howard now crippled for life from Erica’s dark magic, his wife Amelia [Blair] plots her revenge.
 Using witchcraft and a mystical medallion, Amelia tries to destroy everyone and everything in Larry’s life…